- Peterborough Housing Strategy 2016-21

 - Group self build – a group of people come together to design and develop a custom build housing development which they then live in.
 They may build this themselves or with help from a developer to manage the project.

 - Developer-led custom build – a developer divides a larger site into individual plots and provides a design and build service to purchasers.
 This gives people a chance to tailor existing house designs to suit their own preference and needs.

-Register your interest in custom and self build
+Registering your interest in Custom and Self Build

-If you would like to register your interest, please complete the registration form and email to email@example.com or post to:
+Having read the guidance and criteria rules set out above, and you would like to be placed on the register, please complete the relevant registration form and email it to firstname.lastname@example.org, or post to:

-By signing up you will help us find out more about the demand for custom build plots in Peterborough, where people would like their plot to be and the type of house that they would like to build.
+By signing up, you will help us find out more about the demand for custom build plots in Peterborough, and the house sizes that applicants would like to build.

-We will not pass identifiable information from the Register on to anyone outside the council without the written consent of the person who registered their details.
+The register is not a public document.
+We will not pass identifiable information from the Register on to anyone outside the Council without the written consent of the person who registered their details.

 If you would like to know more about the Custom and Self Build project, have any queries about the registration, or would like a copy of the registration form sent to you, please email email@example.com or call 01733 863872.